bluestone-live/coding-challenge/README.md

 We understand that the interview is a two-sided process and we’d be happy to answer any questions!

-Before writing the actual code, we encourage you to **create a small design document** and share it with the team through email.
+Before writing the actual code, we encourage you to **create a small design document** and share it with the team.
 This document should consist of key design approaches and key trade-offs.
 Please avoid writing an overly detailed design document.
 Use this document to make sure the team can provide design feedback and demonstrate that you have investigated the problem space to provide a reasonable design.

-After we approved your design, you can start implementation.
-Once you finished the project, please submit your solution via email.
+After we approved your design, you can start the implementation.

-If you submission is accepted, we will schedule you a phone interview with the team.
+If your submission is accepted, we will schedule you a phone interview with the team.
 In the case of rejection, please don’t be discouraged.
 You are welcome to take another challenge at a later time.

 ### Trade-offs